nf-core/website/markdown/usage/reference_genomes.md

 ## Illumina iGenomes
 To make the use of reference genomes easier, Illumina has developed a centralised resource called [iGenomes](https://support.illumina.com/sequencing/sequencing_software/igenome.html).
-Multiple reference index types are held together with consistent structure for multiple genomes.
+The most commonly used reference files are organised in a consistent structure for multiple genomes.

-We have put a copy of iGenomes up onto AWS S3 hosting and this pipeline is configured to use this by default.
+We have uploaded a copy of iGenomes onto AWS S3 and nf-core pipelines are configured to use this by default.
 AWS-iGenomes is hosted by Amazon as part of the [Registry of Open Data](https://registry.opendata.aws/aws-igenomes/) and are free to use.
 For more information about the AWS iGenomes, see [https://ewels.github.io/AWS-iGenomes](https://ewels.github.io/AWS-iGenomes/).

 All AWS-iGenome paths are specified in pipelines that support them.